github/docs/content/code-security/secret-scanning/protecting-pushes-with-secret-scanning.md

 If {% data variables.product.prodname_dotcom %} blocks a secret that you believe is safe to push, you can allow the secret and specify the reason why it should be allowed.

+{% data reusables.secret-scanning.push-protection-allow-secrets-alerts %}

-1. In the banner that appeared at the top of the page when GitHub blocked your commit, click **Bypass protection**.
+1. In the banner that appeared at the top of the page when {% data variables.product.prodname_dotcom %} blocked your commit, click **Bypass protection**.
 {% data reusables.secret-scanning.push-protection-choose-allow-secret-options %}

   ![Screenshot showing form with options for unblocking the push of a secret](/assets/images/help/repository/secret-scanning-push-protection-web-ui-allow-secret-options.png)

 1. Click **Allow secret**.

-{% data reusables.secret-scanning.push-protection-allow-secrets-alerts %}

 {% endif %}